What is goodwill in accounting?

 What is goodwill in accounting in simple terms?

-In simple terms, goodwill is the extra value of a business that isn't tied to a physical item.
-It's things like a strong brand name, loyal customers, or a great reputation that make a business worth more than the sum of its parts.
-It's only officially calculated when one company buys another.
+Goodwill is the extra value of a business beyond its physical assets and identifiable intangible assets.
+It includes things like a strong brand name, loyal customers, and a great reputation.
+Goodwill is only officially calculated and recorded when one business buys another.

 Is goodwill an asset?

-Yes, goodwill is considered an intangible asset.
+Yes, goodwill is classified as an intangible asset.
 When a business is acquired, the purchased goodwill is recorded on the buyer's balance sheet as a long-term asset.
+It cannot be sold separately from the business.

 What is an example of goodwill?

-A great example is a local coffee shop with a huge following.
-The shop's physical assets (espresso machine, tables, inventory) might be worth $100,000.
-But because of its amazing reputation, loyal customer base, and prime location, a buyer might pay $150,000 for it.
-That extra $50,000 is the goodwill.
+Consider a local coffee shop whose physical assets (espresso machine, tables, inventory) are worth $100,000.
+Because of its strong reputation, loyal customer base, and prime location, a buyer pays $150,000 for it.
+The extra $50,000 represents the goodwill.

 Disclaimer